spine-tools/Spine-Toolbox/docs/source/spine_db_editor/getting_started.rst

 ~~~~~

 In the bottom part of the hamburger menu there is a button to open the User Guide in a web browser, **Settings**
 button to open the Spine Database Editor settings and a **Close** button for closing the editor.
+More information
+about the settings can be found in :ref:`DB editor settings`.

 Filter
 ======